 Similarly, you can generate the models to predict if one instance is associated to each centroid of a cluster.
+Using the --cluster-models option bigmler cluster -cluster cluster/53b1f71437203f5ac30004f0 -cluster models "Cluster 1, Cluster 2"

-Using the --cluster-models option you can generate the models associated to a comma-separated list of centroid names.
+you can generate the models associated to a comma-separated list of centroid names.
 If no centroid name is provided, all models are generated.
 Models can be useful to see which features are important to determine whether a certain instance belongs to a concrete cluster.